Code-Institute-Submissions/how-till-spake-norn-irish/TESTING.md

 _Logout Function_
 ![Logout Function](static/images/readme/logout.jpg)

-- As a **registered user**, I want to be able to add words or phrases to the dictionary
+As a **registered user**, I want to be able to add words or phrases to the dictionary:
 - When a user is logged into their account, they will have the option to add words to the dictionary
 - The add word function is located on the user profile page, the home page and the dictionary page

 _Add Word Function_
 ![Add Word Function](static/images/readme/add-word.jpg)

-- As a **registered user**, I want to be able to edit any words or phrases I've added to the dictionary
+As a **registered user**, I want to be able to edit any words or phrases I've added to the dictionary:

 - When a user is logged into their account, they will have the option to edit any of the words they have added to the dictionary
 - The user can easily see which words they have added by going to their profile page

 _Edit Word Button_
 ![Edit Word Button](static/images/readme/edit-button.jpg)